 We develop our products for leading OEMs and ODMs that serve a variety of end markets and are developing devices for automotive and transportation, industrial and storage applications.
 For each application, manufacturers create products that incorporate specialized semiconductor technology, which makers of memory products use as the basis for their products.
 These manufacturers set the specifications for many of the key components to be used on each generation of their products and, in the case of memory components, generally qualify only a few vendors to provide memory components for their products.
-As each new generation of their products is released, vendors are validated in a similar fashion.
-We must work closely with OEMs and ODMs to ensure our products become qualified for use in their products.
+As each new generation of their products become qualified for use in their products.
 As a result, maintaining close relationships with leading OEMs and ODMs that are developing devices for automotive and transportation, industrial and storage applications is crucial to the long-term success of our business.
 We could lose these relationships for a variety of reasons, including our failure to qualify as a vendor, our failure to demonstrate the value of our new solutions, declines in product quality, or if OEMs or ODMs seek to work with vendors with broader product suites, greater production capacity or greater financial resources.
 If our relationships with key industry participants were to deteriorate or if our solutions were not qualified by our customers, our market position and revenue could be materially and adversely affected.